 Applies to: System Center Configuration Manager (Current Branch)

-System Center Configuration Manager uses an in-console updates and servicing process that makes it easy to discover and install Configuration Manager updates.
-This means no more service packs or cumulative update versions to track.
-You no longer have to search for the download of the most recent release or updates.
+Configuration Manager uses an in-console updates and servicing process.
+This update process makes it easy to discover and install Configuration Manager updates.
+There are no more service packs or cumulative update versions to track and install.
+You don't have to search for the download of the most recent release or updates.

 To update the product to a new version of the current branch, use the Configuration Manager console to find and then install in-console updates.
 A few times each year, Microsoft releases new versions that include product updates.
 Each version also introduces new features.
 When you install an update with new features, you can choose to use those features.

 Different update versions are identified by year and month.
 For example, version 1511 identifies November 2015 (the month when Configuration Manager current branch was first released to manufacturing).
 Later updates have version names like 1802, which indicates an update that was created in February 2018.
 These update versions are key to understanding the incremental version of your Configuration Manager installation, and what features are available to enable in your environment.

 For versions of Configuration Manager released prior to 1710, support is for 12 months.
 Beginning with the 1710 release, each update version remains in support for 18 months from its general availability (GA) release date.
-Stay current with the most recent update version whenever possible.
-For more information, see Support for System Center Configuration Manager current branch versions.
+Stay current with the most recent update version.
+For more information, see Support for Configuration Manager current branch versions.